Allaman/nvim/README.md

 ├── autocmd.lua      # autocmds for various things
 ├── config           # configuration folder for plugins ├── globals.lua      # global functions
+├── lazy.lua         # Lazy configuration
 ├── mappings.lua     # key bindings
 ├── options.lua      # vim options
-├── plugins          # plugins to be installed
-├── packer.lua       # packer configuration
-├── settings.lua     # user settings to configure
+├── plugins          # plugins and their configuration ├── settings.lua     # user settings to configure
-├── utils.lua        # utility functions
-└── winbar.lua       # winbar configuration
 ```

+Each plugin to be installed is defined in `./lua/core/plugins/` in a separate file.

 ## User configuration

-The intention of my Neovim configuration was never to be a fully customizable "distribution" like LunarVim, SpaceVim, etc but from time to time I like to change my color scheme and the idea of making this configurable came to my mind.
+The intention of my Neovim configuration was never to be a fully customizable "distribution" like LunarVim, SpaceVim, etc. but from time to time I like to change my color scheme and the idea of making this configurable came to my mind.
 Based upon this idea I implemented some further lightweight configuration options that might be useful.

 All options can be found in `./lua/core/settings.lua`.

 ## Remove plugins

-Basically, you can remove unwanted plugins by just removing the appropriate table in `./lua/core/plugins/<file>.lua` and, if applicable, delete its configuration file in `./lua/core/config/`.
+You can remove unwanted plugins by just removing the appropriate file in `./lua/core/plugins/`.
+Lazy will take care of removing the plugin.

 **Keep in mind that some plugins are configured to work in conjunction with other plugins.
 For instance, autopairs is configured in `./lua/vim/config/treesitter.lua`.
 For now there is no logic implemented that cross-checks such dependencies.**